How to Scale Video Marketing: 5 Strategies That Work

 One way around this paradox is creating the video yourself and allowing users to update it easily.
 It’s convenient to the user since they don’t need to create a video from scratch, and it’s more affordable per video since you’re creating one video that can have millions of iterations (as users update the video) rather than paying for hundreds of individual videos by influencers.

 Try it yourself below in this video created to thank essential workers during the pandemic.
-Click the lightning bolt to customise the video with text and audio of your choice.
+Click the lightning bolt to customize the video with text and audio of your choice.

-This video uses drop-down customisation options, but you could easily let customers add their own text or even upload photos or video files.
+This video uses drop-down customization options, but you could easily let customers add their own text or even upload photos or video files.

 5. Focus on Gamification and Interaction